dmnavushtanov/jira-ai-assistant/README.md

 print(result)
 ```

-When used with the `RouterAgent` any request starting with "create" is
+When used with the `RouterAgent` a request to create an issue automatically
-classified with the `CREATE` intent and routed through this agent.
+invokes this agent through the planning pipeline.

 ### Multi-step Operations